 Koios Announces Filing of Annual and Interim Financial Statements

-/EIN News/ -- DENVER, Jan.
+DENVER, Jan.
 11, 2023 (GLOBE NEWSWIRE) -- Koios Beverage Corp.
-(CSE: FIT; OTC: FITSF) (the "Company" or "Koios") announces that further to its press release dated December 23, 2022, the Company has now filed its audited annual financial statements for the year ended May 31, 2022, the related management's discussion and analysis and CEO and CFO certifications and its unaudited interim financial statements, related management's discussion and analysis and CEO and CFO certifications for the three months ended August 31, 2022, on SEDAR at www.sedar.com.
+FITFITSF (the "Company" or "Koios") announces that further to its press release dated December 23, 2022, the Company has now filed its audited annual financial statements for the year ended May 31, 2022, the related management's discussion and analysis and CEO and CFO certifications and its unaudited interim financial statements, related management's discussion and analysis and CEO and CFO certifications for the three months ended August 31, 2022, on SEDAR at www.sedar.com.

 The Company anticipates that the revocation of the failure to file financial statement cease trade order will occur within a few days.